The call for proposals 2023 is now closed. We thank you for your submissions. The next call for proposals will be issued in summer 2024.

 - Experience and expertise of the PI and partners for the proposed project;

-Evaluation results will be transmitted to applicants at the latest 4 months after the application deadline.
+Evaluation results will be transmitted to applicants approximately four months after the application deadline.
 Successful applicants will receive a grant agreement (contract) from SPI specifying the grant’s conditions (reporting, payments, etc.).